DigitalPublishingToolkit/NN09/md/10Rules.md

 ‘queryological’ approach to self-determination is what I call *filter sovereignty*.
 Filter sovereignty is the right to query, the right to filter content, the right to use public data, and the right to ward off intrusive or unwanted information.
-We will encounter this concept again further on in a modified form.

 Positive filter sovereignty is the right to analyze all information sources through personal queries, while negative filter sovereignty allows us to opt out of certain sources, again using our own filters.
 In this sense, the filter bubble that you construct on Twitter by actively